What does this decision say about this country?

 “Haiti is undoubtedly the cradle of the modern world, declared historian Crystal Eddins, Charlotte University, United States.
 We can no longer speak of problems linked to slavery and freedom, to the anti-colonial struggle, to revolutionary activity and to racial justice without evoking – or, more decisively, without centering the discussion around – the Haitian Revolution.”

-“Denouncing the inhuman consequences of France’s efforts to bring back slavery, lays bare the uncomfortable fact that the racism and colonialism that coexist with universal human rights proclamations is not an aberration.
+“Denouncing the inhuman consequences of France’s efforts to bring back slavery, lays bare the uncomfortable fact that the racism and colonialism that coexist with universal human rights proclamations is not an outlier.
 This apparent contradiction is in fact fundamental to French republicanism.
 France should probably spend at least a century thinking about it” concludes the expert.

 Pierre Buteau extends this point of view.
 “History writes around facts” he says.
 What is happening in France is a historical construction around an emblematic figure at a time when this country is losing its bearings.
 Napoleon embraced everything we rejected [in Haiti].”